brandonscott/cadence-host/README.md

 Contributing
 ------------

 Contributors are very welcome!
-If you got code fixes, please [submit a pull request][newpull] here on GitHub.
+If you have code fixes, please [submit a pull request][newpull] here on GitHub.

 If you want to join the development team, please contact [brandonscott][bs] on GitHub.